What enterprises need to know about DDoS (Distributed Denial of Service) attacks

 Although application-layer DDoS attacks are more difficult to recognize, DDoS mitigation experts know what to look for – and we are always looking.
 Akamai’s anti-DDoS experts monitor and analyze these attacks all the time – day and night.

 Application layer 7 (L7) attacks may not create such high volumes of network traffic, but they can harm your website in a more devastating way.
-They might activate some aspect of a web application, such as posting different user names and passwords, or targeting a shopping cart or search engine.
+How an application-layer DDoS works is by activating some aspect of a web application, such as posting different user names and passwords, or targeting a shopping cart or search engine.

 Many of the high profile e-commerce outages are the result of Layer 7 application attacks.
 The biggest issue is that Layer 7 attacks can change and randomize very fast.
 Anything a visitor can access an attacker can too – and it looks the same to an IT administrator.
 Application layer attacks can be especially tricky to mitigate, because you do not want to block legitimate users.
 But there are still ways to do it with DDoS mitigation software and hardware, such as rate limiting rules, CAPTCHAs, black listing IP addresses, and more.
 DDoS mitigation service technicians can monitor and analyze an attack while it’s happening to minimize damage.